bykwan/BK-HoppingRobot/README.md

 # Modeling and Control of a Vertical Hopping Robot
+This project was my (Bradley Kwan) Master's thesis at California Polytechnic State University - San Luis Obispo.

-The following repository contains the MATLAB and Simulink files that establish an accurate mathematical model for a vertical hopping robot.
+The goal of the thesis is to develop an accurate model of a vertical hopping robot within Simulink, allowing for controller development and comparison to a physical prototype.

-# Matlab Files
+## MATLAB Files
+The following MATLAB files are used to run the Stateflow and Simscape simulations.
+    -